Guillem96/efficientdet-tf/README.md

 The road map is ordered by priority.
 Depending on my feelings this can go up and down, so don't take it as somthing that will be done immediately.

-- [ ] Migrate anchors code to Tensorflow
+- [x] Migrate anchors code to Tensorflow
+- [ ] Define as many tf.functions as possible
 - [ ] Define COCO input pipeline using `tf.data`
 - [ ] Distribute training over multiple GPUs
 - [x] Learning rate schedulers to speed up and enhance training